FTI (Western Australia): Description

 The FTI was the WA member of Screen Development Australia (SDA), along with other members Metro Screen (NSW), Open Channel (Vic), QPIX (Qld), Media Resource Centre (SA), and Wide Angle Tasmania (Tas).
 It was a non-profit, membership-based organisation providing members with low-cost equipment and facilities hire, production assistance and script consultation, as well as regular production grants for low budget filmmakers.

 In 2014, FTI officially moved into the games and interactive space, hiring Kate Raynes-Goldie as its first Director of Interactive Programs, the first of its kind for a non-governmental Australian screen resource association.

 Funding grants

 FTI administered many of the major funding grants available for short film and documentary production in Western Australia.
 The grants program is now managed by Screenwest.

 Philanthropy Program

 By March 2017, FTI's Philanthropy Program had raised over $300,000 for West Australian screen projects since its inception on 2015.

 The Philanthropy Program allows organisations and people to donate funds to programs or specific screen projects, taking advantage of FTI's not-for-profit status.
-It is quite different from typical grant funding models, as it allows private sector donations to make contributions to projects year-round, with a minimum of administrative interference.
+It differs significantly from traditional grant funding models in that it permits year-round private sector donations to projects with little administrative interference.